cloudinary-community/gatsby-source-cloudinary/README.md

 Force HTTPS URLs for asset delivery even if they are embedded in non-secure HTTP pages.
 In most cases, it's recommended to keep this parameter as `true`.

+When using `true`, URLs will be returned using `secure_url` following Cloudinary's resource response, otherwise, will be returned as `url`.

 **Type:** Boolean\
 **Default:** true